TheXXOs/AdventOfCode/README.md

 Avoid this repository if you want to do it yourself and don't want to know the solutions.

-Check out [Advent Of Code](https://adventofcode.com/ "Advent of Code") by [Eric Wastl](http://was.tl/ "was.tl") if you want to participate.
+Check out [Advent Of Code](https://adventofcode.com/ "Advent of Code") by [Eric Wastl](http://was.tl/ "was.tl") if you want to participate, or see the questions.